iamwilhelm/use.gpu/packages/state/README.md

 ...patching A with it equals the value B (though not the same object(s) as B).

-Note that diff may contain empty updates such as `{ }` if an object was cloned.
-Use `@{getUpdateKeys}` to check whether an update contains real changes.

 If you `diff(A, B)` after a `patch(A, ...)`, you get a pure update, without `$apply` or `$patch`.
 This can be serialized to JSON.

+Note that a diff may contain empty updates such as `{ }` if an object was cloned.
+Use `@{getUpdateKeys}` to check whether an update contains real changes.

 ## Revise